 Our Reporting to you Required communications What is reported?
-When and where Related parties Significant matters arising during the audit in connection with the Authority's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the Authority Audit results report - June 2018 No issues to report.
-Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
+When and where Related parties Significant matters arising during the audit in connection with the Authority's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the Authority Audit Results Report - July 2019 No issues to report Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
 Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communications whenever significant judgments are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
-Audit Planning Report - February 2018 Audit Results Report - June 2018
+Audit Planning Report - January 2019 Audit Results Report - July 2019

 Our Reporting to you Required communications What is reported?
 When and where External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures.
 We have received all requested confirmations Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
-Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the audit committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the audit committee may be aware of We have made inquiries of management, the Monitoring Officer and those charged with governance.
-We have not identified any material instances or non-compliance with laws and regulations Significant deficiencies in internal controls identified during the audit ► Significant deficiencies in internal controls identified during the audit.
+Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the audit committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the audit committee may be aware of We have asked management and those charged with governance.
+We have not identified any material instances or non-compliance with laws and regulations Significant deficiencies in internal controls identified during the audit Significant deficiencies in internal controls identified during the audit.
 We have not identified any significant deficiencies in internal controls.

 Our Reporting to you Required communications What is reported?
-When and where Written representations we are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Audit results report - June 2018 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise ► Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report - June 2018 No issues to report.
-Auditors report ► Any circumstances identified that affect the form and content of our auditor's report Audit results report - June 2018 No circumstances identified.
-Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit planning report - February 2018 Audit results report - June 2018
+When and where Written representations we are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Audit results report - July 2019 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report - July 2019 No issues to report Auditors report Any circumstances identified that affect the form and content of our auditor's report Audit results report - July 2019 No such circumstances identified Fee Reporting Breakdown of fee information when the audit planning report is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Planning Report - January 2019 Audit results report - July 2019